Philippines is part of Asia with main city at

 population of 103M people.
 The main currency is Philippine Peso.
 The languages

-spoken are English. the Republic of the Philippines is the formal name of Philippines It is adviced to High degree of caution Get useful information like travel advice, temperatures, rainfall, socket plugs,
+spoken are English. the Republic of the Philippines is the formal name of Philippines It is adviced to Exercise a high degree of caution Get useful information like travel advice, temperatures, rainfall, socket plugs,

 languages spoken, SIM cards, ATM, currencies, road rules and emergency numbers.